zhanksun/zhanksun.github.io/_teaching/STOR113.md

 location: "Chapel Hill, North Carolina, U.S.A."
 ---

-This is an undergraduate course offered by the Department of Statistics and Operations Research for freshman in business administration in the Kenan-Flagler School of Business of UNC Chapel Hill.
+This is an undergraduate course offered by the Department of Statistics and Operations Research for freshman major in business administration in the UNC Kenan-Flagler Business School.

 *[UNC]: the University of North Carolina